Creating a Nix Package from a Python Project

 ├── py-library/ # Library of common functions

-├── steup.py # This declares how our libary is packaged
+├── setup.py # This declares how our library is packaged

 └── requirements.txt # Helpful for pinning versions.

-Since there are so many ways to package a python script, I just went ahead and picked one.
-I just settled for the setup.py and setuptools method.
-Below my setup file definition.
+Since there are so many ways to package a Python script, I just went ahead and picked one.
+I settled for the setup.py and setuptools method.
+Below is my setup.py file definition:

 setup.py